Can you adjust status while in removal proceedings

 The Immigration Court Process

 Special rules apply in court.
-If your adjustment is based on marriage, the burden of proof is higher—you must provide clear and convincing evidence that your marriage is legitimate, especially if it was entered during deportation proceedings.
-This involves submitting solid documentation and undergoing cross-examination to prove the authenticity of your marriage.
+If your adjustment is based on marriage, the burden of proof is elevatedโ€”you must provide clear and convincing evidence that your marriage is genuine, particularly if it occurred during deportation proceedings.
+This entails submitting robust documentation and being prepared for cross-examination to validate the authenticity of your marriage.

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.